 the card before submitting it.

-WEEK ONE: WHAT IS SCIENCE?
+CARD ONE: WHAT IS SCIENCE?
 Find the BINGO card below!

 Science explores the world and answers why and how and what if.
 Scientists make predictions and run experiments to test their ideas.
 Scientists make observations using all 5 senses and organize the findings.
 Sketching, measuring and finding patterns are part of being a scientist.
 Curiosity and perseverance is a must.